BrianPugh/cyclopts/docs/source/vs_typer/choices/README.rst

 Enum
 ----
 Frequently, a CLI will want to limit values provided to a parameter to a specific set of choices.
-With Typer, this is accomplished via declaring an enum.
+With Typer, this is accomplished via declaring an :class:`~enum.Enum`.

 .. code-block:: python